-Creston, associated with Warrane College, offers residence for 25 full-time undergraduate and graduate women students of all nationalities and denominations.
-It is directed by the Women's Section of Opus Dei, a Catholic lay association.
-Further information: The Principal, 36 High Street, Randwick, NSW 2031.
+Creston Residence offers accommodation for 25 full-time undergraduate and graduate women students without restriction of denomination or nationality.
+Non-resident membership provides students with the opportunity to participate in the activities of the Residence and to make use of its facilities.
+Creston is directed by the Women's Section of Opus Dei, a Catholic lay association.
+Enquiries should be addressed to the Principal.
+36 High Street, Randwick, NSW 2031.